Riminder/hrflow-connectors/README.md

   Please feel free to contribute to the quality of this content by submitting PRs for improvements to code, architecture, etc.
-  While typo fixes are welcomed, they will likely be caught through normal editing/publishing processes, so please don't worry about them right now.
+  While typo fixes are welcomed, they will likely be caught through normal editing/publishing processes, so please don"t worry about them right now.

   Any contributions you make to this effort are of course greatly